mnaven/data-ipeds/data_scrape/README.txt

 2. delete_extras.py
     - Deletes any files that are duplicates, SPSS, or SAS files.

+3. dictionary_sort.py
+    - Sorts all dictionary files to the codebook folder.

 3. year_sort.py
     - Sorts all of the downloaded files from the unsorted years folder into years that correspond to the year of the data.
     - IC files from 1995-1997 must be manually resorted